juliasabatel/F1_Project/README.md

 # 🏎 Visualization of the comparison of traces, brakes and acceleration between Hamilton and Verstappen on the last lap

+Graph analyzing the telemetry of Hamilton's car (green color) and Verstappen's car (pink color).
+In the first one, we can see the speed, how Hamilton is totally above Verstappen while Verstappen has an earlier braking than Hamilton (this we can see in the second graph; Brake).
+Finally we can see how in the last graph, acceleration in which Verstappen accelerates before Hamilton.

 <img width="443" alt="Captura de Pantalla 2022-11-14 a las 23 23 26" src="https://user-images.githubusercontent.com/29893993/201780690-8c66cafb-90b1-46e1-bca2-9dd0914a9b40.png">